 Maps/guidebooks | 413 |

-- Planning on experimenting with not walking in traditional boots – the roclite 325s are designed for ‘fastpacking’ and provide more stability than a trail shoe, but are much lighter and dry quicker than a boot, and shouldn’t give my ankles a nasty heat rash
+- The first time for me not walking in traditional boots – the Roclite 325s are designed for ‘fastpacking’ and provide more stability than a trail shoe, but are much lighter and dry quicker than a boot, and shouldn’t give my ankles a nasty heat rash

 - I prefer peaked hats to sunglasses; friendlier when people can see your eyes, and the peak is useful in the rain as well as sun.
 My hat is now set at a jaunty angle from walking with the sun on my left for two weeks (west across Switzerland), so maybe as I walk east this time it’ll straighten out!